JinniPi/FER_POSTER_ADA/README.md

 # FER_POSTER_ADA (add alignment function to FER with backbone POSTER)
 This project is for the Advanced Machine Learning class at SeoulTech [1st semester - 2023] Instead of using an MLP head for the classifier, I added the "AdaFace: Quality Adaptive Margin" classifier head on top of the POSTER backbone.
 My detailed modification is in the "models" folder.
+My detail results are shown in the "Advanced_Machine_Learning_Project.pdf" file in this source code

 ### Preparation
 - create conda environment (we provide requirements.txt)